JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 Sometimes, you want to wait for more than one event at the same time.
 For example, you may want to wait for a resource, but not for an unlimited amount of time.
 Or you may want to wait until all a set of events has happened.

 SimJulia therefore offers the event constructors :func:`AnyOf(env::BaseEnvironment, events::Vector{BaseEvent}) <AnyOf>` and :func:`AllOf(env::BaseEnvironment, events::Vector{BaseEvent}) <AllOf>`.
 Both take a list of events as an argument and are triggered if at least one or all of them of them are triggered.
-They are specific constructors for the more general :func:`Condition(env::BaseEnvironment, eval::Function, events::Vector{BaseEvent}) <Condition>`.
+There is a specific constructors for the more general :func:`Condition(env::BaseEnvironment, eval::Function, events::Vector{BaseEvent}) <Condition>`.
 The function :func:`eval(events::Vector{Event})` takes one argument a :class:`Vector{Event}` and returns true when the condition is fulfilled.

 As a shorthand for :func:`AllOf(env::BaseEnvironment, events::Vector{BaseEvent}) <AllOf>` and :func:`AnyOf(env::BaseEnvironment, events::Vector{BaseEvent}) <AnyOf>`, you can also use the logical operators ``&`` (and) and ``|`` (or)::